maxchou/2016mwc-award/README.md

-# 2016mwc-award
-The page for MWC award 6c: Best Technology Enabler.

 # Experiment

 This experiment will show the perofmance improvement by Skymizer on different benchmarks and hardware platforms.
 The detailed information of benchmarks and platforms used in experiment are shown in Table 1 and Table 2.